petershin/liferay-learn/docs/liferay-cloud/latest/en/getting-started/configuring-your-bitbucket-repository.md

 1. Click *Create*.

-1. Copy the app password (you won't see it again otherwise).
+1. Copy the app password (it does not appear again).
 This is BitBucket's equivalent of a personal access token.

 !!! important
     The user that generated the app password must use their username for the `LCP_CI_SCM_USERNAME` environment variable.